 ✥ ✥ ✥

-The teams’ estimates should be grounded in reality and not based on wrong assumptions or wishful thinking.
+The team should ground its estimates in reality rather than assumptions or wishful thinking.

-Sometimes when new work comes in, a caring manager may want to protect the team from the work of estimating it, and may take the initiative to estimate it themselves.
-It will take the team some energy to undo a number that was put in place, particularly if the number comes from someone in authority like a manager (with power over the team) or the Product Owner.
+Sometimes when new work comes in, a caring manager may want to protect the team from the work of estimating it, and may take the initiative to estimate it him- or herself.
+It will take the team some energy to undo a standing estimate, particularly if a manager, the Product Owner, or someone else in authority or with power over the team, imposes the estimate on the team.

 Development efforts tend to rely on experienced people and experts to do estimation.
-But maybe the people who are going to do the work are less experienced, or the team has forgot to involve an important area (as for example, test) in the estimates.
+But maybe the people who are going to do the work are less experienced, or the team has forgotten to involve an important area (for example, Testing) in making the estimates.

 Let the people who are committed to do the actual work do the estimation.
-In the Scrum sense it is pigs that estimate — not chickens (, p.
+In the Scrum sense, it is pigs that estimate—not chickens (, p.
 31; , p.
 51; and , p.
 123).

-The terms Pigs (Developers) and Chickens (everyone else) finds its roots in the following joke:
+The terms Pigs (Development Team members) and Chickens (everyone else) finds its roots in the following joke:

 ✥ ✥ ✥